 The Code requires processors to publish milk supply agreements on their websites by 1 June of each calendar year.

-Where a processor offers to enter into an exclusive supply agreement in particular circumstances, the Code requires a processor to publish an option of a non-exclusive supply agreement, which it would also enter into in those particular circumstances.
+Where a processor offers to enter into an exclusive supply agreement in particular circumstances, the Code requires a processor to also publish a non-exclusive version of that agreement, which is available to farmers in the same circumstances.

-However, the ACCC considers that an agreement with a minimum volume obligation may be an exclusive agreement if the consequence of the minimum volume obligations is that the farmer could not be expected to ever have the capacity to supply any other party.
+However, the ACCC considers that an agreement with a minimum volume obligation may meet the definition of an exclusive agreement if the consequence of the minimum volume obligations is such that an ordinary farmer could not be expected to ever have the capacity to supply any other party.